 Exceptional wines that continue to garner prestigious awards

-Hughes Family Vineyards first saw the light of day in 2003 with a release of just over 100 cases of Zinfandel.
-The production has grown steadily and will exceed the thousand case mark for the current year.
+Hughes Family Vineyards saw the light of day in 2003 with an inaugural release of just over 100 cases of Zinfandel.
+The winery has grown very slowly over the years, and currently produces just under 700 cases annually.

 Dear Platinum Wine Club Members,

 We are delighted to provide you with our 2007 Syrah, made exclusively from the grapes we grow in our certified organic Savannah vineyard.
 As a single vineyard wine, each bottle tells us the story of the vintage from bud break in the spring (it was late in 2007 after a cool and damp spring), through the long growing season (we had a heat spike and exceptionally warm weather in late July and August), through harvest in the Fall (we had to hurry to hand pick all of the grapes to beat the rains that came back in mid-October).

 Our picturesque Savannah Vineyard is situated at the crossroads of three exceptional appellations, Sonoma Valley, Sonoma Mountain, and Bennett Valley.
 At an elevation of 825 feet, we are blessed with volcanic soils and our microclimate provides the perfect combination of cool morning fog that gives way to long, warm and sunny afternoons.
 We farm our vines to produce the highest quality fruit with the most intense flavors, focusing solely on quality not quantity.
 Our winemaker, Rolando Herrerra, oversees the growing of the grapes and then artistically crafts our fine wines with minimal intervention.